kellenproctor/FSND-P5-server-configuration/README.md

 # I'm going to use "$" to designate shell commands
 $ ssh udacity
 ```
-instead of the full
+instead of the full command
 ```
 $ ssh -i ~/.ssh/udacity_key.rsa root@52.37.15.134
 ```
-command.
 So I found this great article at Nerderati called [Simplify your life with an ssh config file](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/), set up a config file at `~/.ssh/config`, and added the following to it
 ```bash
 Host udacity
    Hostname 52.37.15.134